-- We have a proven track record of reliable placements.
+- We have a proven track record of reliable cultural exchange placements.
 You can rest assured knowing we’ve matched many families just like yours to qualified au pairs from Germany who have undergone a thorough screening and selection process.

 Getting to Know Your Au Pair From Germany

 A German au pair will enjoy being part of a host family’s life, sharing family activities and making memories together.
 It is very important in the German culture to be on time; therefore German au pairs are known for being quite punctual.
 They appreciate clear guidelines and a schedule listing their au pair responsibilities.
 If any issues or concerns arise you can expect your German au pair to communicate them to you directly; and in return to appreciate honest feedback from you and their au pair contract.

 Today's German family has on average one or two children.
 Even though families are not as large as they used to, it is at the center of one's life and family time is made a priority over some other social commitments.
 Spending time with immediate and extended family on weekends and during major holidays is very common.
 Your German live-in nanny will enjoy meeting all members of your family and spending traditional get-togethers with them.

 Most young people in Germany finish high school or the equivalent between 16 to 18 years of age.
 Many then pursue post-secondary studies in larger cities and move away from home to live in their own apartment or share a place with roommates.
 Therefore, you can expect your German au pair to be quite independent when it comes to household chores, preparing meals and keeping the house tidy.